KevinShilla/Intro/README.md

 - ⚡ Fun fact **The fastest known algorithm for sorting a list of items is not the popular quicksort or mergesort, but rather the "stooge sort."
 However, it's not practical for large datasets.**

+ Kevin Shilla | Computer Science Major 🌐 | Economics Minor 📈

+Greetings!
+I'm Kevin Shilla, a 19-year-old on a thrilling journey through the world of technology and finance.
+Currently pursuing a Computer Science major with a keen interest in the intersection of technology and economics, I'm committed to pushing boundaries and crafting innovative solutions.

+🚀 Academic Pursuits:
+I am dedicated to honing my skills in both the realms of Computer Science and Economics.
+As a Computer Science major and Economics minor, I am driven by a passion for understanding the algorithms that power our digital world and the economic forces that shape our global landscape.

+🌍 Multilingual Explorer:
+Fluency in both English and Kiswahili allows me to bridge cultural gaps and connect with a diverse array of people.
+I believe that effective communication is the key to unlocking the full potential of any project.

+💻 Coding Maestro:
+Proficient in Java, C++, and Python, I have translated my theoretical knowledge into practical applications.
+Among my creations are classic games like Snake and Tic Tac Toe, where I've applied my programming prowess to breathe life into these timeless experiences.
+These projects not only showcase my technical abilities but also reflect my commitment to making coding accessible and enjoyable.

+🌐 Digital Portfolio Architect:
+Beyond the lines of code, I've designed and developed a portfolio website that serves as a digital canvas for my projects and ideas.
+This platform not only highlights my technical skills but also provides a glimpse into my creative approach to problem-solving.

+🛠️ Future Vision:
+Looking ahead, I aspire to contribute meaningfully to the ever-evolving tech landscape.
+Whether it's delving into complex algorithms, analyzing economic trends, or pioneering the next big innovation, I am ready to embrace the challenges that lie ahead.

+Join me on this exciting journey where code meets economics, and innovation knows no bounds!

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/kevin shilla" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="kevin shilla" height="30" width="40" /></a>